Sheaf realization of Bridgeland's Hall algebra of Dynkin type: Abstract

 \section{Abstract}

-As one of results in \cite{Bridgeland-2013}, Bridgeland realized the quantum group $\rU_v(\fg)$ via the localization of Ringel-Hall algebra for two-periodic projective complexes of quiver representations over a finite field.
-In the present paper, we generalize Lusztig's categorical construction and (dual) canonical basis for the nilpotent part $\rU_v(\fn^+)$ to Bridgeland's Hall algebra of Dynkin type, and obtain a perverse sheaf realization of global basis for Bridgeland's localizing algebra.
-In particular, we prove that the dual of canonical basis elements are part of our basis up to powers of $v$.
+As one of results in \cite{Bridgeland-2013}, Bridgeland realized the quantum group $\bfU_v$ via the localization of Ringel-Hall algebra for the two-periodic projective complexes of quiver representations over a finite field.
+In the present paper, we generalize Lusztig's categorical construction for the nilpotent part $\bfU_v^+$ to Bridgeland's Hall algebra of Dynkin type.
+In particular, we obtain a basis of the Ringel-Hall algebra for the two-periodic projective complexes which has the positivity, and we categorify an integral form of the generic Bridgeland's Hall algebra which is isomorphic to the Poisson integral form of $\bfU_v$, and obtain a $\mathbb{Z}[v,v^{-1}]$-basis of this integral form.